SnehaManohar/flower_classification/README.md

 # flower_classification
 Classify images of flowers.
-Gives the name of the flower for the given image.
+Prints the name of the flower for the image given.
 Trained for 5 classes: Daisy, dandelion, rose, sunflower, tulip

 Data: https://www.kaggle.com/alxmamaev/flowers-recognition